 And God forbid that it should be so!

 This story has given name to a specific kind of Serial Killer

 - Big Damn Heroes: The relatives, if they arrive in the nick of time.

-- Broken Aesop: Perrault tries to explain that the curiosity is a flaw...but the lady finds out her husband is a serial murderer, escapes him and ends marrying a better guy.
+- Broken Aesop: Perrault tries to explain that the curiosity is a flaw... but in almost every version the lady survives, finds out her husband is a serial murderer, escapes him and ends marrying a better guy.

 - The Bluebeard: Trope Namer.

-- Deus ex Machina: The woman's relatives seem to show up out of nowhere, to kill Bluebeard at the very last minute.
+- The woman's relatives seem to show up out of nowhere, to kill Bluebeard at the very last minute.